samhohoho/obsidian/java/oop/inheritance.md

 # Rules for overriding
 - Arguments must be the same, and return types must be compatible.
 - The method cant be less accessible.

+**Multiple inheritance, aka Deadly Diamond if Death, can be a really bad thing.**